Tech Brief Video Series – Enterprise Networking

 TCP sequence numbers

-Regular TCP uses sequence numbers, enabling the receiving side to put packets back in the correct order before sending them to the application.
+Regular TCP uses sequence numbers, enabling the receiving side to return packets in the correct order before sending them to the application.
 The sender can determine which packets are lost by looking at the ACK.

-For MP-TCP, packets must go multiple paths, so you first need sequence numbers to put packets back in order before they are passed to the application.
-You also need the sequence numbers to inform the sender of any packet loss on a path.
-When an application sends, the segment is assigned a data sequence number.
+For MP-TCP, packets must travel multiple paths, so sequence numbers are needed to restore packet order before they are passed to the application.
+The sequence numbers also inform the sender of any packet loss on a path.
+When an application sends a packet, the segment is assigned a data sequence number.

 TCP looks at the sub-flows to see where to send this segment.
 When it ships on a subflow, it uses a sequence number and puts it in the TCP header, and the other data sequence number gets set in the TCP options.

 The sequence number on the TCP header informs the client of any packet loss.
-In addition, the recipient uses the data sequence number to reorder packets before sending them to the application.
+The recipient also uses the data sequence number to reorder packets before sending them to the application.

 Congestion control